sreerammarimuthu/ml-algorithms-from-scratch/README.md

 ## What’s Inside

 - **Stochastic-GD Logistic Regression**
-  Binary classifier built from first principles.
-Illustrates how batch size and learning rate drive convergence and shape decision boundaries.
+  Implements logistic regression training with stochastic gradient descent.
+You can adjust batch size and learning rate to observe their impact on convergence speed and the shape of the decision boundary.

 - **Vectorized Linear Regression**
-  Efficient least-squares fitting via gradient descent.
-Leverages NumPy matrix operations to compare performance against naive loops.
+  Uses NumPy vector operations to perform gradient-descent linear regression.
+Compare its execution time and clarity against a basic loop-based approach.

 - **ID3 Decision Tree**
-  Entropy-based splits on categorical features.
-Demonstrates information gain calculations, recursive tree building, and majority-vote leaf labeling.
+  Builds a decision tree on categorical data by computing entropy and information gain.
+Shows you how recursive splits form the tree and how leaf nodes decide the final class by majority vote.